lmmx/dx/README.md

 If this were extended to all the candidate book series, the total would be 1943 titles (approaching the desirable estimate of 2000 titles given above).

+## Extension to MSC

+The AMS website includes topics from the Mathematical Subject Classification (MSC) which would be interesting to either validate or to explore through the topic models (i.e. cross-reference the latent topics defined by LDA with the MSC labels).